-2. Qualified experts, local residents and other stakeholders shall be consulted and field-based surveys shall be carried out to identify the presence and significance of cultural heritage, assess the nature and extent of potential impacts of the project on these resources and design appropriate compensation plan.

-3. In the periods of site selection and design of a project, all feasible project alternatives shall be analyzed so as to prevent cultural heritage from being damaged or destroyed.
-Where viable and feasible alternatives do not exist to avoid adverse impacts to cultural heritage, appropriate measures to minimize or mitigate such adverse impacts shall be developed through meaningful consultations with stakeholders and relevant authorities.

-4. If a project has impact on cultural heritage, it is necessary to consult with the state or local cultural heritage protection agencies, as well as qualified experts, local residents, and other relevant stakeholders.
-All project activities must be implemented according to relevant laws and regulations, international conventions or best practices, such as the "Law of the People's Republic of China on Protection of Cultural Relics" and the "Opinions on Strengthening and Improving Protection and Management of World Cultural Heritages".

-5. Qualified experts, local residents and other stakeholders shall be consulted to determine whether disclosure of information regarding cultural heritage would compromise or jeopardize the safety or integrity of the cultural heritage or would endanger sources of information.
+- 2. Qualified experts, local residents and other stakeholders shall be consulted and field-based surveys shall be carried out to identify the presence and significance of cultural heritage, assess the nature and extent of potential risks and impacts of the project on these resources and design appropriate compensation plan. - 3.
+In the periods of site selection and design of a project, all feasible project alternatives shall be analyzed so as to prevent cultural heritage from being damaged or destroyed.
+Where viable and feasible alternatives do not exist to avoid adverse risks and impacts to cultural heritage, appropriate measures to minimize or mitigate such adverse risks and impacts shall be developed through meaningful consultations with stakeholders and relevant authorities. - 4.
+If a project has impact on cultural heritage, it is necessary to consult with the state or local cultural heritage protection agencies, as well as qualified experts, local residents, and other relevant stakeholders.
+All project activities must be implemented according to relevant laws and regulations, international conventions or best practices, such as the "Law of the People's Republic of China on Protection of Cultural Relics" and the "Opinions on Strengthening and Improving Protection and Management of World Cultural Heritages". - 5.
+Qualified experts, local residents and other stakeholders shall be consulted to determine whether disclosure of information regarding cultural heritage would compromise or jeopardize the safety or integrity of the cultural heritage or would endanger sources of information.
 In such cases, sensitive information may be omitted from public disclosure.
-If the project-affected parties (including individuals and communities) hold the location, characteristics, or traditional use of the cultural heritage in secret, appropriate measures shall be put in place to maintain confidentiality.

-6. Where a project or program prevents access to previously accessible cultural heritage sites, based on consultations with stakeholders, continued access shall be allowed, or alternative access route shall be provided, subject to overriding health, safety and security considerations.

-7. Where a project or program involves the commercial use of cultural heritage, the affected parties shall be informed of (i) their rights under national law, and (ii) the scope, nature and impacts of the potential use, and arrangements shall be made to ensure the fair and equitable sharing of benefits from such use.

-8. Management and protection measures shall be formulated in advance so as to protect the cultural heritage that may be discovered by "chance" during project implementation.

-9. For any project identified to involve cultural heritage issues, where
+If the project-affected parties (including individuals and communities) hold the location, characteristics, or traditional use of the cultural heritage in secret, appropriate measures shall be put in place to maintain confidentiality. - 6.
+Where a project or program prevents access to previously accessible cultural heritage sites, based on consultations with stakeholders, continued access shall be allowed, or alternative access route shall be provided, subject to overriding health, safety and security considerations. - 7.
+Where a project or program involves the commercial use of cultural heritage, the affected parties shall be informed of (i) their rights under national law, and (ii) the scope, nature and impacts of the potential use, and arrangements shall be made to ensure the fair and equitable sharing of benefits from such use. - 8.
+Management and protection measures shall be formulated in advance so as to protect the cultural heritage that may be discovered by "chance" during project implementation. - 9.
+For any project identified to involve cultural heritage issues, where appropriate, a cultural heritage management plan will be developed and submitted for public consultation and disclosure prior to appraisal.

-&lt;sup>18 Intangible cultural heritage includes practices, representations, expressions, knowledge, skills - as well as the instruments, objects, artifacts and cultural spaces associated therewith - that communities and groups recognize as part of their cultural heritage, as transmitted from generation to generation and constantly recreated by them in response to their environment, their interaction with nature and their history.
+- as well as the instruments, objects, artifacts and cultural spaces associated therewith - that communities and groups recognize as part of their cultural heritage, as transmitted from generation to generation and constantly recreated by them in response to their environment, their interaction with nature and their history.